saaamar/abtest-framework/verification/results/verification_summary.md

 ## Abstract

-We conducted an empirical evaluation of four approaches to A/B testing in Python: a scipy+pandas baseline and three third-party packages (abexp, owl_ab_test, py-ab-testing).
-Using four standardized scenarios covering conversion rates, custom revenue metrics, exposure-filtered CTR, and multi-metric dashboards, we tested each package's ability to support custom metric functions, on-demand stateless analysis, and maintainability.
+We conducted an empirical evaluation of several approaches to A/B testing in Python: a `scipy+pandas` baseline and three third-party packages (`abexp`, `owl_ab_test`, `py-ab-testing`).
+Using standardized scenarios covering conversion rates, custom revenue metrics, exposure-filtered CTR, multi-metric dashboards, and agent/AI-style metrics, we tested each package's ability to support custom metric functions, on-demand stateless analysis, and maintainability.

-**Key Finding:** Only scipy+pandas successfully implements all scenarios.
-All three third-party packages have critical defects (import failures or API incompatibility) that render them unusable in practice.
-We conclude that no maintained, production-ready A/B testing package exists that meets modern data science requirements, justifying development of a custom orchestration framework on top of scipy+pandas.
+**Key Findings (current run, see comparison scripts for details):**
+- All three third-party packages can be installed and imported in our current environment.
+- For simple single-metric scenarios, `abexp` and `owl_ab_test` can reproduce the `scipy+pandas` ground truth within tolerance.
+- None of the third-party packages provide first-class support for multi-metric dashboards, Bonferroni-style multiple-testing control, or orchestration features such as SRM/data-quality checks.
+- `scipy+pandas` remains the most flexible and explicit option, at the cost of more boilerplate.

+We conclude that a thin, custom orchestration framework on top of `scipy+pandas` is justified.
+The main gap is in multi-metric orchestration, quality checks, and ergonomics, not in basic package installability.

 ---